pietromandracci/gnuplot_manager/README.rst

 *self.data_filenames*:
-     list containing the names of the datafiles related to the curves presently plotted on the window *self.functions*:
+     list containing the names of the datafiles related to the curves presently plotted on the window *self.n_volatiles*:
+     number of curves that have been plotted using the *volatile=True*
+     argument: they are not listed in *self.data_filenames* since there are no associated data files *self.functions*:
-     list containing the function strings [#functions]_ *self.error*:
+     list containing the function strings [#functions]_ *slef.purge*:
+     if True, old data files are removed when new data is plotted without the *replot=True* option
+*self.error*:
      if there was an error while opening the plot an error message is stored here